act-rules/act-rules.github.io/_rules/aria-hidden-no-focusable-content-6cfa84.md

 #### Failed Example 7

 This `a` element is [focusable][] because it fails to move focus when it receives focus.
 This is in contrast to a focus sentinel that immediately jumps focus to a valid location.
+Focus sentinels are typically used before and after modal dialogs in order to contain and wrap focus.
+In this case, the `focus` event was removed, but the sentinel was not.

 ```html
 <div id="sampleModal" role="dialog" aria-label="Sample Modal" aria-modal="true" style="border: solid black 1px; padding: 1rem;">